Intel's Mexico unit sees 'light at end of tunnel' in chip shortages by year end

-TechnologyIntel's Mexico unit sees 'light at end of tunnel' in chip shortages by year end

-A global semiconductor chip shortage, which has hurt Mexico's auto industry, could improve but still not be fully resolved by the end of the year, said the head of Intel Corp's (INTC.O) Mexico unit, Santiago Cardona.
+MEXICO CITY (Reuters) - A global semiconductor chip shortage, which has hurt Mexico’s auto industry, could improve but still not be fully resolved by the end of the year, said the head of Intel Corp’s Mexico unit, Santiago Cardona.

 The move aims to tilt a technological balance of power back to the United States and Europe as government leaders on both continents have become concerned about the risks of a concentration of chipmaking in Taiwan given tensions with China.